Fall 2015 Enrollment

 |Race and/or ethnicity unknown||4%|

-Athletic Division: NAIA (The College of Idaho competes in the Cascade Collegiate Conference except for football, which will compete in the Frontier Conference).
+Athletic Division: NAIA (The College of Idaho competes in the Cascade Collegiate Conference except for football, which competes in the Frontier Conference).
 The College’s ski team competes in the USCSA.

 Colors: Purple and Gold